wiicode/cybersecurity-framework/bcsf.md

 Collectively, these resources are known as the BCSF BCAF collection and can be found on the website by following the link below.
 Please note that the use of BCAF collection extends beyond organizations managing cyber-related risks to public safety.
 For that reason, the terminology of the BCAF collection is intended to be quite general and cover more than cyber-related safety risks.
 Specifically, in the BCAF collection:

-- ‘essential function’ may refer to maintenance of public safety or to another important activity carried out by an organization (eg. operation of an essential service in the context of the NIS Directive etc).
+- ‘essential function’ may refer to maintenance of public safety or to another important activity carried out by an organization.
 - ‘organization responsible for an essential function’ may refer to an organization responsible for the maintenance of public safety, or to another type of organization.

 Please note that, as used in the BCAF collection, the term ‘essential function’ may or may not refer to an activity subject to cyber regulation.